 It’s likely that the vitamins and minerals contained in the grains led to these neuroprotective effects, as well as the high levels of polyphenols contained within them.
 Polyphenols are found in fruits, vegetables, grains, teas, wine, bark, and roots.
 They are well known for their anti-inflammatory properties, their status as antioxidants, and they also reduce the amount of cellular death.

 In the longitudinal study, the consumption of fruits, vegetables, and grains likely had a cumulative, anti-inflammatory, and antioxidant effect on the participants’ brains.
 This led to an overall improvement in cognition.
-Eating well is definitely a key to helping fight memory loss as you age.
+Eating well is definitely a key to helping fight memory loss as you age based on this current information.

 Xiaoyue Xu, Mabel Ling, Sally C. Inglis, Louise Hickman, Deborah Parker.
 Eating and healthy ageing: a longitudinal study on the association between food consumption, memory loss and its comorbidities.
 International Journal of Public Health, 2020; DOI: 10.1007/s00038-020-01337-y